Travis Walton incident: Incident

-On November 5, 1975, crew chief Michael H. Rogers reported Travis Walton missing to the Navajo County Sheriff.
-Six members of the crew claimed they were driving down a forest road when they saw a lit object above the ground near the roadway.
+On November 5, 1975, crew chief Michael H. Rogers reported Travis Walton missing to the Navajo County sheriff.
+Six members of the crew claimed they were driving down a forest road when they saw an illuminated object above the ground near the roadway.
 They reported that Walton got out of the truck and ran towards the object, which shone a light on him.
-They said they drove away in fear, only to return 15 minutes later to find both Walton and the light missing.
-At 7:45 PM, a member of the logging crew called officer L.C.
-Ellison.
-Ellison, Sheriff Marlin Gillespie, and Deputy Kenneth Coplan drove to Heber to meet with the loggers.
-Rogers and two crew members agreed to return to Turkey Springs with the three officers, while the three other crew members refused to return and instead drove home in Rogers's vehicle.
-The five men searched Turkey Springs until shortly after midnight, when Sheriff Gillespie paused the search until the morning.
+They said that they drove away in fear, only to return 15 minutes later to find both Walton and the light missing.
+At 7:45 p.m., a member of the logging crew called police officer L. C. Ellison.
+Officer Ellison, Sheriff Marlin Gillespie, and Deputy Kenneth Coplan drove to Heber to meet with the loggers.
+According to a 1983 account, Rogers and two crew members agreed to return to Turkey Springs with the three officers, while the three other crew members refused to return and instead drove home in Rogers's vehicle.
+The six men searched Turkey Springs until shortly after midnight, when Sheriff Gillespie paused the search until dawn.

-Around 1:30 AM, Navajo County Deputy Sheriff Kenneth Coplan and Rogers visited Walton's mother.
+Around 1:30 a.m., Navajo County Deputy Sheriff Kenneth Coplan and Rogers visited Walton's mother.
 According to Coplan, when he informed her of the disappearance, she said, "Well, that's the way these things happen."
 Coplan said he was shocked by how calmly she took the news and her general lack of surprise.
-Walton, his older brother Duane, and his mother were described by the sheriff as "longtime students of UFOs".
+Walton, his older brother Duane, and his mother were described by the sheriff at the time as "longtime students of UFOs".
 Because Travis Walton's mother lived in a ranch house without telephone service, Rogers drove her into town so she could call Travis's brother Duane and their sister while Coplan followed.
-Around 3:00 AM, Walton's mother called her daughter, waking her; Deputy Coplan was again shocked at how well Travis's family took the news.
+Around 3:00 a.m., Walton's mother called her daughter, waking her; Deputy Coplan was again shocked at how well Travis's family took the news.